H-Weisner/skill-tree/README.md

 1. Run `pnpm i` to install deps
 2. Run `pnpm dev`, you will find the project on [port 5173](http://localhost:5173/)
 3. Add skills by drag & dropping them from the bottom onto the canvas
-4. Connect nodes by dragging from the blue circle nodes to other green circle nodes (you cannot create connections starting from green nodes, only blue)
+4. Connect nodes by dragging from the blue circle nodes to green circle nodes
+   - You cannot create connections starting from green nodes, only blue, it is prevented
+   - You cannot create circular dependencies, it is prevented
-5. Click nodes to unlock (if prerequisites are met, you cannot create circular dependencies.
-Only start nodes can be unlocked without prerequisite nodes)
+6. Click nodes to unlock them.
+   - Only "Skill Tree Star"t nodes can be unlocked with no prerequisite nodes
+   - Regular skills and capstone skills require a previous unlocked skill to be unlocked
+   - I called the final skills "capstone skills", as that's what they're generally called in the video game series Borderlands
-6. Data auto-saves to localStorage, allowing you to refresh the page etc.
+8. Data auto-saves to localStorage, allowing you to refresh the page etc.

 ## AI Usage